niemasd/History-of-Video-Games/history_video_games/consoles.md

 ## Sony

 [Sony](#consoles-sony) is a Japanese multinational conglomerate headquartered in Minato, Tokyo.
-Originally named Tōkyō Tsūshin Kōgyō (東京通信工業), it was established on May 7, 1946, and it was renamed to [Sony](#consoles-sony) in January 1958 {cite:p}`sony_history_2021`.
+Originally named Tokyo Tsushin Kogyo, it was established on May 7, 1946, and it was renamed to [Sony](#consoles-sony) in January 1958 {cite:p}`sony_history_2021`.